zerok/clocked/README.md

 This will delete all your worklogs of the selected date and create new ones for your tasks as tracked by clocked.

+If you don't want specific tasks not to be synchornized you can assign them the tag "offline".
+These tasks will be shown on the sync-view as offline tasks.

 ## Backups using restic